lmitechnologies/LMI_AI_Solutions/object_detectors/yolov8_lmi/README.md

 ```

-## Prepare the datasets
+## Prepare the dataset
-Prepare the datasets by the followings:
+Prepare the dataset by the followings:
-- resize images [optional]
+- resize images and labels in csv [optional]
 - convert labeling data to YOLO format

 **YOLO models require the dimensions of images to be dividable by 32**.
 The resizing is optional if the dimensions already meet this requirement.
 In this tutorial, we resize images to 640x320 as an example.

-### Create a bash script
+### Create a bash script for data processing
 First, create a bash script named `./preprocess/2023-07-19.sh` to do the resize and data conversion to yolo format.
-We usually use today's date as the file name.
 ```bash
 # modify the width and height according to your data
 input_path=/app/data/allImages